 After a lot of wiggling, Sirius soon found himself outside the fortress on a cliff.
 There was an empty stretch of land that was barely big enough to fit him.
 Creeping closer to the edge, he looked down.
 From what he could see through his limited vision, it was a sheer drop down into the North Sea.

 Taking a deep breath, both physically and mentally, the Animagus hurled himself off the cliff down to the black waters below, hoping that this won't kill him.

-The cold water was a shock to his system winding him.
+The cold water was a shock to his system, winding him.
 But he rallied and through sheer determination fought his way to the surface.
 Once his head broke the surface, he wasted no time and started powering his way through the waves, using his canine instincts to guide him towards the mainland.

 Sirius soldiered on with a grim determination, fighting the cold and exhaustion.
-Just as he felt as he could go no further, his paws hit solid ground.
+Just as he felt as he could go no further, his paws hit seabed.
 Working on another burst of adrenaline, he surged through the surf and onto the narrow beach, shivering.
 He only made it a few steps before he collapsed on the sand in exhaustion, as his muscles finally gave up, sleep wasn't far behind as his world turned black.

 In the two days he spent there, Sirius found out from John, the old man who had found him passed out on the beach that he was now in Whitby, a Muggle town not too far off from the drop off point to Azkaban.
 He also found out that his disappearance had been almost immediately noticed when he saw his own face staring back at him in that contraption those Muggles loved to watch.

 Deciding that it would be best to make himself scarce, he quietly Apparated away in the dead of the night to London to his childhood home.
 As much as he loathed going there, he knew that number 12 Grimmauld Place was perfect because each brick of the old townhouse was saturated with protective enchantments.